 - How is ECV performed?

-- Will I be given medication before the ECV?
+- Will I have medication before the ECV?

 - When in my pregnancy will an ECV be done?

-- What are the chances that the ECV will be successful?
+- What are the chances that the ECV is successful?

 - What are the risks of ECV?